SUSE-Cloud/socok8s/doc/source/suse-ecp/ose-localhost.rst

 Defining a workspace
 --------------------

-`socok8s` might create a :term:`workspace`, install things (eg. ansible in a virtualenv) or create resources (eg. OpenStack Heat stacks if the deployment mechanism is `openstack`).
+`socok8s` might create a :term:`workspace`, install things (eg. Ansible in a virtualenv) or create resources (eg. OpenStack Heat stacks if the deployment mechanism is `openstack`).
 For all of theses operations, a environment variable called `SOCOK8S_ENVNAME` needs to be set.
 This variable must be unique if multiple environments are installed in parallel.

 .. code-block:: console

-   export SOCOK8S_ENVNAME='foctodoodle'
+   export SOCOK8S_ENVNAME='soc-west'

-Set a deployment mechanism
+Set the deployment mechanism
 --------------------------

 This tooling can work with two different mechanisms: